When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 - For commercial projects, GitHub offers a significantly cheaper enterprise plan.

 - If you’re looking to get into DevOps, GitLab is the more thoughtful and likely cheaper choice.
-(You can get started for free without relying on any other paid services.)
+(You can get started for free without relying on other paid services.)

 It also depends on what tools your teams already use and have mastered.
 If GitLab doesn’t offer an integration with a tool you use regularly, but GitHub does, that will make it the obvious choice for you.